hpi-swa-teaching/GameMecha/src/GameMecha.package/Decorator.class/README.md

-A Decorator is a generic class for decorating objects.
+A generic class for decorating objects

-Instance Variables
-	wrappedObject:		Object

-wrappedObject
-	- the Object that all unknown messages get redirected to